-Going to visit over-the-top holiday and Christmas light displays in New York City is a popular seasonal activity.
-It seems like every year the installations get more and more elaborate.
-There are even tour buses that will take you to some of the neighborhoods that really get decked out for the season.
+Every year it seems holiday light installations in New York City get more elaborate, making a visit to the top displays a must-do seasonal activity.
+These days there are even tour buses that will take you to some of the neighborhoods decked out for the season.

 The houses below light up around Thanksgiving, and displays come down around the New Year's Day.
 Lights go on (and are best seen) when the after dark.
-If you want to avoid the crowds and traffic jams, go early in the evening on a weekday.
-These places get really busy on weekends.
+If you want to avoid the crowds and potential traffic jams, go early in the evening on a weekday.
+These places tend to get busy on weekends.

 The Garabedian family's home on Pelham Parkway North is known to many as the Christmas House.
-Just take one look and you'll see why.
-Mixed in with a traditional Nativity scene and lots of corpulent angels are nearly 200 animated figures, all glammed up in old-school Hollywood-style gowns.
-Did I mention there's also holiday music blaring from multiple speakers?
-And massive chandeliers?
-There's even a horse-drawn carriage from which a Cinderella-like mannequin is elegantly exiting.
+Just one look and you'll see why.
+Mixed in with a traditional nativity scene and plenty of corpulent angels are nearly 200 animated figures, all glammed up in old-school Hollywood-style gowns.
+Holiday music blares from multiple speakers and there's a horse-drawn carriage from which a Cinderella-like mannequin elegantly exits.

-The Garabedian family is in the dress-making biz, so they fashion all of the mannequins' outfits themselves.
-They've been setting up this huge display since 1974 as a gift for their neighbors who did some sort of unnamed good deed for them back in the day.
-They wouldn't even reveal the secret to The New York Times when it visited in 2008.
+The Garabedians are in the fabric-trimming business and fashion all of the figures' outfits themselves.
+The family has set up this display since 1974 as a gift to God for an unnamed religious miracle.
+The family didn't even reveal the secret to The New York Times when it visited in 2008.

-As an added bonus, a few other homes in the area are decorated for the season too, although none anywhere near as elaborately.
-If you decide to visit the Christmas House, bring a little cash with you.
-Most visitors end up tossing donations over the fence, which the Garabedians reportedly give to nearby Immaculate Conception Church.
+As an added bonus, a few other homes in the area are decorated for the season, although none as elaborately.
+If you visit, bring a little cash with you to donate.
+The Garabedians reportedly give the money to nearby Immaculate Conception Catholic Church.

-How to get there: If you don't have a car, find a friend with one and bum a ride.
-Located at 1605 Pelham Parkway North at Westervelt Avenue, the Christmas House isn't easily accessible by public transportation.
+How to get there: If you don't have a car, find a friend with one and share a ride.
+The Christmas House is not easily accessible by public transportation.

 Dyker Heights Christmas Lights — Dyker Heights

-Dyker Heights is super-famous for its Christmas light displays.
-There's a PBS documentary called Dyker Lights, a three-and-a-half-hour Christmas Lights & Cannoli Tour, countless videos on YouTube and once, even Conan O'Brien visited (sadly that hilarious clip is not currently available online).
-Check out our Dyker Lights slide show.
+Dyker Heights is famous for its Christmas lights displays.
+There's even a PBS documentary called Dyker Lights, a two-hour Christmas lights bus tour, and countless videos on YouTube.
+Check out our Dyker Lights review.

-How to get there: The displays run throughout the neighborhood but the hot spot is 11th to 13th Avenues between 83rd and 86th Streets.
-Be prepared for serious gridlock.
-We're not joking!
-You can take the subway, too.
-The D to 79th Street is the closest stop but it's still quite a walk away.
-If you're driving, visit Dyker Heights and South Slope’s Holiday Light Spectacular on the same night by hopping on the Gowanus Expressway.
+How to get there: Displays can be seen throughout the neighborhood, but the hot spot is 11th to 13th Avenues between 83rd and 86th Streets.
+Be prepared for serious gridlock or take the subway.
+The D train to 79th Street is the closest stop, but it's still quite a walk.
+Or consider a bus tour.